nleiva/aws-testbed/README.md

 # Automating a testing environment setup on AWS

 Cloud resources are expensive, you only want to pay for them while your are using them.
 If you only run tests or work on demos for a couple of hours per day, it makes a sense to shutdown all resources for the rest of the day to save on costs.

 If you want to resume work or start fresh, your setup should ideally be re-created consistently and then destroyed with a single click of a button.
 That's where automation comes in.

 <p align="center">
   <img height="300" title="Software Download section" src="pictures/graph.png"><br>
 </p>

-In this repo, I will provide an example in AWS to create a virtual machine (VM) that can run containerized multi-vendor network topologies automatically.
-The diagram below should be a close representation of the end-goal.
-You can modify the [Playbook](create-EC2-Fedora-34.yml) we use to fit your needs.
+A [Playbook](create-EC2-Fedora-34.yml) example is included to automatically create a virtual machine (VM) in AWS that is ready to run containerized multi-vendor network topologies.
+The diagram below is a representation of the end-goal of this of this repository.
+All the AWS resources needed are provisioned as part of the process.
+Software requirements install and adding test examples to the VM are also considered.

 <p align="center">
 <img src="./pictures/aws.svg">